 Your audience data is one of the most valuable tools you have for improving your marketing and growing your business.
-With every new purchase from your website, each new subscriber to your email list, and every click your ads receive, you’re gathering data that can tell you who your audience is and what they love about your brand.
+With every new purchase from your website, each additional newsletter signup, and every click your ads receive, you’re gathering data that can tell you who your audience is and what they love about your brand.

 But as your business grows, so does the amount of customer data you have to keep track of.
 And with so much data to sift through across multiple campaigns and channels, it can be difficult to know where to look and what to do with that information.